 I really like the suitcase that has wide tie-down straps.
 They will really keep the clothes in place, and they will protect the clothes against wrinkling.
 One of the main things I hate about elastic cross straps is that they can bunch up the clothes.
 And after you’ve spent an hour ironing everything in sight, it can be frustrating when two thin straps of elastic erase most of your hard work.

 Luckily, that’s not something you have to worry about if you get the Aspire xLite luggage.
 All of your clothes will stay neatly ironed, and you can even protect them from any wet or dirty items you need to throw in your suitcase.
 Just put those in the Wetpak – the waterproof pocket on the top panel.

-This Samsonite luggage feature four single spinner wheels and a multi-stage aluminum wheel handle.
+This Samsonite luggage features four single spinner wheels and a multi-stage aluminum wheel handle.
 The wheels roll smoothly, but they are not quite as sturdy as double spinner wheels.
-They will perform equally well on smooth airport floor, but maybe don’t roll these suitcases on uneven terrain.
+They will perform equally well on a smooth airport floor, but maybe don’t roll these suitcases on uneven terrain.

 READ MORE: SAMSONITE ASPIRE XLITE FULL REVIEW

 Softshell luggage doesn’t necessarily mean a suitcase.
 Samsonite also makes some really great duffel bags, which might be just what you are looking for.
 And the Andante is easily the best duffel bag you can get – with a durable exterior and a spacious interior, it’s the best piece of luggage for a road trip.